Record 2.7m people referred for cancer checks after pandemic decline

 “I was back in again in January just to confirm that everything had gone well, and I’ve had the all clear.”

 Professor Peter Johnson, NHS England national clinical director for cancer, said: “We know the pandemic meant that at first we saw fewer patients, but in the last year GPs have been referring people for investigation in record numbers and have been working hard to make sure people with worrying symptoms can be seen.
-The NHS has continued to prioritise cancer care throughout the pandemic,” he said.
+The NHS has continued to prioritise cancer care throughout the pandemic.”

+Prof Johnson also told BBC Radio 4’s Today programme: “The numbers of people that we’re seeing for cancer tests have been going up at a faster rate than the numbers of people with cancer.

+“Because our population is ageing and because people happily are not dying from other things like strokes and heart attacks in the numbers that they used to, we see about 3% more cancers every year.

 It comes after MPs warned that Covid-related disruption mean more people will not have cancer diagnosed until it has reached a later stage, when it is harder to treat.